 China Southwest Airlines (Chinese: 中国西南航空公司; pinyin: Zhōngguó Xīnán Hángkōng Gōngsī) is a major Chinese airline headquartered on the grounds of Chengdu Shuangliu International Airport (CTU), in Shuangliu, Chengdu, Sichuan, China.
 The airline operates from two hub airports, both located at Chengdu: Chengdu-CTU (Shuangliu Airport), which offers only domestic flights, and Chengdu Tianfu International Airport (TFU), or Chengdu-TFU, which offers both domestic and international flights.

 Once the 2nd largest airline in China, China Southwest Airlines was split into two carriers in 2002, part of which was spun off to form a 2nd airline, Jade Air.
-China Southwest still has a large route network connecting Chengdu to about 100 cities across China, as well as flights to over 20 international destinations across Asia.
+China Southwest continues to maintain a large domestic route network that connects Chengdu to about 100 cities across China, as well as routes to over 20 international destinations around Asia.

 History